-Next, considering the "policy duration" of the zero interest rate policy, interest rates on longer-term instruments, such as 3-month, 6-month, and 1-year rates, as well as long-term interest rates are important.
-Such interest rates essentially depends on how long the current abundant provision of funds will last rather than how abundantly funds are provides.
+Next, considering the "policy duration" effect of the zero interest rate policy, interest rates on longer-term instruments, such as three-month, six-month, and one-year rates, as well as long-term interest rates are important.
+Such interest rates essentially depend on how long the current abundant provision of funds will last rather than how abundantly funds are provided.

-The "policy duration" effects are underpinned by "expectation theory" of interest rate determination.
-Pure expectation theory tells that long-term interest rates today should basically reflect the future course of short-term interest rates.
-For example, 1-year interest rate is determined by market expectations for overnight interest rates from a given point in time until one year later.
+The "policy duration" effects are underpinned by the "expectation theory" of interest rate determination.
+Pure expectation theory tells us that long-term interest rates today should basically reflect the future course of short-term interest rates.
+For example, the one-year interest rate is determined by market expectations for overnight interest rates from a given point in time until one year later.
 Based on a more practical and general formula, long-term interest rates would be a sum of market expectations on the future course of short-term interest rates and a term premium (based on risk caused by uncertainty or the preference of market participants).
 Premiums being constant, fluctuations of interest rates on term instruments reflect changes in expectations in this case.